manjilsaikia/manjilsaikia.github.io/teaching/AhdUni/MAT631/index.md

 Intentional violations of the above policies may be considered academic dishonesty/misconduct.

-(Thanks to [Professor Yufei Zhao](https://yufeizhao.com) for his extensive course policy page, from which I have created my own policies.)
+(Thanks to [Professor Yufei Zhao](https://yufeizhao.com) for his extensive course policy page, from which I have created my policies.)